 The options for treating RO brine depend on whether you need zero liquid discharge or a reduction in brine volume.
 Download our infographic to further explore the roles of different treatment technologies for brine.

-If you do not have a disposal outlet available or it is higher cost than $20/m3, concentrating brine with an industrial evaporator can offer advantages.
+If you do not have a disposal outlet available or disposal costs more than $20/m3, concentrating brine with an industrial evaporator can offer advantages.
 Crystallization is usually the most expensive step in a water treatment train and should only be considered if you need to produce solids, or face disposal costs higher than $40/m3.

 Look to the Future: A Rising Tide of Brine Treatment Regulations

 As increasing focus is placed on water, have you considered making your treatment facility future-proof before investing?
-It can be very low cost to evaluate and build-in options for expansion and change, while still at the drawing board.
-Your brine disposal costs could increase if using a third party, you may require additional capacity, your water could change as a result of upstream production, or you may need to meet new regulatory targets.
+Evaluating and building in options for expansion and change are low cost while still at the drawing board.
+Your brine disposal costs could increase if you use a third party, you may require additional capacity, your water could change as a result of upstream production, or you may need to meet new regulatory targets.

-To reduce future risks that might arise from changes, evaluate your options and future scenarios before making an investment.
-This can be done with the help of water treatment experts.
+To reduce future risks that might arise from such changes, evaluate your options and future scenarios before making an investment.
+Reach out to the water treatment experts at Saltworks.